theodo/dojo-serverless/docs/session-1.md

 ### Deploy your first Serverless app

 First, install serverless globally and checkout to the `session-1-v3` branch.
+You must make sure your version of node is not greater than the LTS node version.

 ```
 npm install -g serverless
-git checkout session-1-v2
+git checkout session-1-v3
 ```

 Install your backend and deploy your stack !